crnjaja/PrivadoID/README.md

 3. **Credential Presentation**: Users present credentials or proofs to dApps or Smart Contracts (Verifiers) using the Wallet SDK.
 4. **Verification**: Verifiers use the Verifier SDK to query and validate credentials, ensuring security and privacy.

-### Summary
-Polygon ID is a comprehensive set of tools enabling trusted and secure relationships between apps and users through verifiable credentials secured by cryptography and blockchain technology.

 <!-- CONTRIBUTORS -->
 ## Contributors